 The moral characteristic of a beautiful narrative is a little bit more controversial, but I will do my best to be brief.
 Firstly, it should be known that storytelling is fundamentally a power of exchanging ideas, like with conversation but containing more artistry and drama.
 There isn’t much in the way of theories about what makes communication beautiful, but I have reasoned that the goal of most forms of communication is to attain what is true.
 After all, the conversations that tend to really stick with us are the ones where people communicate their feelings honestly, or the ones where both parties arrive at some kind of profound truth.
 Thus the proclamation of truth is the most perfect and beautiful form of communication, and subsequently the most beautiful stories also contain the truth within their central themes and ideas.
 This isn’t to say that good stories are pure didacticism, far from it in fact.
 Tolkien in his essay On Fairy-Stories described fiction as a kind of “recovery” by which people are reminded of things they know to be true, but told from a perspective which liberates us from our burdened point of view and lets us see the world “…as we are (or were) meant to see them – as things apart from ourselves.”
 (Tolkien 57-58)

 Lastly, a few words about why good narratives, or at least the best ones, promote that which is moral.
 It is self-evident that a great story with a bad moral is fundamentally worse than a great story with a good moral, for it is foolish to think that, given two maidens of equal physical beauty but opposite moral conduct, a sane man would willingly court a wicked lady over a righteous one.
-By contrast the idea of an amoral story, one which seeks something such as pure escapism or what have you, seems less necessarily worse from moral stories.
+By contrast the idea of an amoral story, one which seeks something such as pure escapism or what have you, seems less necessarily worse than moral stories.
 Roger Scruton would in response label such a work as “Kitsch”, which basically means ‘voiceless art’, and assert that trying to divorce the subjects of art from their higher moral reality makes those subjects more banal to the viewer.
 Telling a story about a knight having a fierce duel without an underpinning meaning, such as a display of the virtues honor, duty, courage, or perhaps even selflessness, makes the struggle and violence of that fight into mere titillation, which may even cause a person to be numb to the virtues on display in similar stories.
 In short, amoral story telling makes itself and everything it concerns itself with less beautiful because of how pedestrian it ultimately makes its events.

 With that you should now have a basic idea of what ‘narrative beauty’ means when I say it.
 But how can this understanding apply to video games specifically?
 Perhaps the broader question being asked is, how does the criterion of what constitutes a beautiful narrative change based on what medium it is being told through?
 The short academic response to give is that a story reaches maximum perfection related to its medium when it is told in a way that best takes advantage of that medium.
 This sounds like a bunch of jargon when read aloud, so let us give some examples to show what this means.
 The most basic form of telling a story that most of us can think of is simply telling it through oral narration, so let us use that as a base.
 Would it be possible to make any given narration into a beautiful book?
 The answer would be dependent upon whether the story would benefit from having more time to add details only comfortably achieved in prose, and especially if a story is long enough that the average orator would struggle to remember it all or possibly run out of breath.